mathzsilva1/mathzsilva1/README.md

 My name is Matheus, welcome to my profile.

-- 🌱 I’m currently learning HTML/PHP/CSS/C#
+- 🌱 I’m currently learning HTML/javascript/CSS/C#
 - 👯 I'm looking to collaborate on all kinds of projects
-- 🤔 I’m looking for help with PHP and C#
+- 🤔 I’m looking for help with angular, java and javascript
 - 📫 How to reach me: @mathzsilva_

 <div align="center">